PKUfudawei/CS182/homework/README.md

 `*.zip` files are all final offcial releases.
-(Actually I spent some time collecting them together to make sure they are the last versions of homework).
+(Actually I spent some time collecting them together to make sure they are the final version).

-My implementations are under `hw*/` directories for reference.
+My own implementations are under `hw*/` directories as references.